 The main takeaway is expect the classic types of Vans shoes to have a shallow toe box compared to normal shoe sizing.
 However, when we start comparing the toe box of these shoes to the toe box depth of other skate shoes, we see a more similar fit.

-Vans Sizing Forefoot Width
+Vans Shoe Sizing Forefoot Width

-A second thing that needs to be unpacked when discussing the width of Vans shoes is the width of the forefoot area near the ball of your feet.
+A second thing that needs to be unpacked when discussing the width of Vans sneakers is the width of the forefoot area near the ball of your feet.
 This area in Vans actually has a more regular width that is comparable to normal shoe sizing width (and wider than some other skate shoes).

 For example, you can see below how this area is wider on the Vans Old Skool than the Nike SB Blazer: